vosmiic/jellyfin-ani-sync/README.md

 Ani-Sync lets you synchorinze your Jellyfin Anime watch progress to popular services (currently MyAnimeList and AniList are supported, please [create an issue](https://github.com/vosmiic/jellyfin-ani-sync/issues/new) if you have a different provider you would like to be supported).

+While I may not commit to the plugin too often, I am still maintaining it.
+Please do not presume the project is dead, and if you still have any ideas for the plugin or find an errors please do let me know.

 ## Installation

 ### Automatic (recommended)